doctorDAlvarez/the_InteractiveForm/README.md

 Just download the files and open index.html on any tested browser.

 ## Tests and browser compatibility
-At the time of this README.MD April 2021. no console errors or bugs are reported. \n Tested and working.
+At the time of this README.MD April 2021. no console errors or bugs are reported. <br>
+Tested and working.
 Brave (1.22.70) Chrome (89.0.4389.114.64bit) MS Edge (89.0.774.63.64bits)

 ## Contribute